Taiwan Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-Although not part of the UNFCCC, Taiwan has submitted its own INDC to decrease its GHG emissions by 50% by 2030 compared to a BAU projection (equivalent to 20% lower than 2005 levels), reaching 214 MtCO2eq.
+Although not part of the UNFCCC, Taiwan has submitted its own INDC to decrease its GHG emissions by 50% by 2030 compared to a BAU projection; this corresponds to a level of emissions of 214 MtCO2eq, which is 20% lower than 2005 level.

 Secured payment by